-Nonprofit sponsors are encouraged to participate in the HOME Program.
+Nonprofit developers and housing organizations are encouraged to participate in the HOME Program.
 Community Housing Development Organizations ("CHDOs") proposing to undertake activities eligible under the CHDO set-aside will be given a priority.
 Please review the CHDO section of this program guide for more details.
 To qualify as a CHDO, a nonprofit must have paid staff whose experience qualifies them to undertake CHDO set-aside activities.